libreForms/libreForms-flask/README.md

 ## database
 If you elect to password protect your database, which is recommended, you should drop a file in the application home directory named ```dbpw``` and ensure that the ```libreforms``` user has read access.

+Right now, only line graphs are supported.
+In the future, the project plans to allow arbitrary dashboard configurations.

 ## dependencies

-This application has a few dependencies that, in its current form, may be prone to obsolescence; there is an issue in the backlog to unit test for, among other things, obsolete dependencies.
+This application has a few dependencies that, in its current form, may be prone to obsolescence; there is an issue in the backlog to test for, among other things, obsolete dependencies.
 In addition to the standard requirements, like Python3, Python3-Pip, Python3-Venv, and MongoDB, here is a list of dependencies that ship with the application under the static/ directory:

 ```
 bootstrap-3.4.1.min.css